What Is A Rain Garden And How Do I Build One?

 However, it’s crucial that your rain garden is neither on top of your septic system nor less than 10 feet away from your house.
 If your rain garden is built too close to your foundation, it could cause flooding.
 Since creating your rain garden will require digging, you also want to ensure that you don’t place it above utility lines or under trees.
 If necessary, it’s possible to run a pipe through the area that directs the runoff to the garden.

-Planning A Rain Garden
+How To Build A Rain Garden

 Although creating a rain garden necessitates more planning than your typical garden, it requires minimal maintenance once it’s fully set up.
 Let’s take a look at the five necessary steps for planning and establishing your rain garden.